 Some of these configuration options can be quite restrictive.
 For example, if you’re creating a report that shows you ‘UserText3’ as an option, it can be time-consuming to work out exactly which field this relates to.
 Plus, what if you run out of ‘usertext’ fields?

 If you know how a LIMS manages configuration, you’ll be able to assess what exactly you can change and whether the system will be able to manage your needs.

 How do I stop unauthorised people accessing the LIMS?

 We’ve touched on security briefly in our earlier blog Protecting what’s important – choosing a LIMS that protects your sensitive information.
-However, when it comes to protecting access to your Laboratory Information Management System (LIMS) there are several ways in which your LIMS may manage this, for example:
+However, when it comes to protecting access to your Laboratory Information Management System (LIMS) there are several ways in which your LIMS may manage this based on the technology it supports, for example:

 - Authentication – This verifies that a user is who they claim to be and can be controlled using internal user accounts managed directly within your LIMS, integration with an existing user management system such as Active Directory or LDAP, single sign-on (SSO) via an external enterprise identity service or multi-factor authentication (MFA)

 - Authorisation – This verifies what a user can or cannot access and is often role based.

 - Encryption – Encryption encodes the data, so only users who have the key to decrypt it can view the data.
 It gives you an extra layer of protection – from both unauthorised internal and external viewing.
 Types of encryption include end-to-end encryption, encryption in transit and encryption at rest.
 Some LIMS provide data encryption at field- or database-level.
 If you’re storing personal identifiable information (PII) that should only be accessed by authorised users, then you need encryption.
 Again, it’s worth noting how the LIMS manages encryption and whether you can encrypt any new fields that you add.